 Fieldwork -- Through the Institute of Classical Archaeology (ICA), the department sponsors archaeological fieldwork at Metaponto in southern Italy and at Chersonesus on the Black Sea.
 The Institute for the Study of Antiquity and Christian Origins (ISAC) conducts fieldwork at Ostia in Italy.
 Participation in each is open to graduate students in the department.

-- Consistently ranked among the nation’s top public research universities, UT Austin is also home to about 11,000 graduate students, the great majority from other states and many other countries.
-Graduate students in Classics number 40-5: usually around 35 on campus, and another 5-10 studying abroad or teaching elsewhere while completing their dissertations.
-Another 20-30 students specializing in classical subjects pursue degrees in other programs, mainly Art History, Philosophy, and other language and literature programs.
-Current graduate students have come to us from Amherst, Arizona, Baylor, Berkeley, Chicago, Florida, Georgetown, Illinois, Indiana, Middlebury, Minnesota, Notre Dame, Ohio, Penn, St. John’s College, St. Olaf, Tulane, as well as Britain, Cyprus, Italy, New Zealand, and Romania.
+Consistently ranked among the nation’s top public research universities, UT Austin is also home to about 11,000 graduate students, the great majority from other states and many other countries.
+Graduate students in Classics number around 30, usually including some studying overseas.
+Another 20 or so students specializing in classical subjects pursue degrees in other programs, mainly Art History, Philosophy, and Religious Studies.
+Current graduate students have come to us from Arizona State, Case Western, Chicago, Dickinson, Florida, Haverford, Indiana, Johns Hopkins, Middlebury, Northwestern, Oberlin, Ohio State, Penn, Utah State, Washington & Lee, as well as Britain, Canada, Greece, and New Zealand.
 The balance of women and men is roughly even.